Vladimir Putin's meeting table: Provenance

+Spanish cabinet maker Vicente Zaragozá claimed to have made it during an interview with radio station COPE.
+Zaragozá is owner of an eponymous furniture company located in Alcàsser, Valencian Community, which closed down in 2020.
+The business made several orders of furniture for the Kremlin in the years 2002-2006, as well as for other former Soviet republics, such as for the presidency of Uzbekistan.
+According to Zaragozá, the table is made of Alpine white beech, inlaid with gold leaf, and was delivered to the Kremlin in 2005.

+Usage

-In 2022, Russian president Vladimir Putin has used the table in meetings with world leaders, among others Emmanuel Macron, Olaf Scholz and António Guterres.
+In 2022, Russian president Vladimir Putin has used the table in meetings with world leaders such as Viktor Orbán, Emmanuel Macron, Olaf Scholz, and António Guterres, among others.
 Putin was pictured seated at one end of a very long white meeting table, with the other participants seated far away from him at the other end.
 Putin has also been pictured attending similarly distanced meetings with his own officials at other long tables.
 The table became the subject of numerous internet memes.

 It has been speculated that Putin chooses to use the long table in an attempt to intimidate and to project an image of power, or for fear of contracting COVID-19.
 Putin has been pictured attending meetings in close proximity with Chinese Communist Party general secretary Xi Jinping and Belarusian president Alexander Lukashenko in the same period.